path1380/Project_Grp_2/README.txt

    would be given to 'InputControl.f90'.
 Thus, templates for these 2 files will be made.

    (The problem is that certain parameters cannot be directly defined in module files.)

+-> The 'Playground' directory is used for testing the code.
+PLEASE DO NOT TAMPER WITH THE CODE OUTSIDE THE 'Playground' DIRECTORY UNLESS YOU ARE ABSOLUTELY THOROUGHLY CONFIRMEDLY CONVINCED THAT IT WORKS.
+PLEASE DO THE SMALLEST OF INCREMENTAL TESTING IN THIS DIRECTORY ONLY.
+USE THE MAIN REPO DIRECTORY FOR MAIN PROGRAM EXECUTION, POST-PROCESSING AND STUFF OTHER THAN TESTING.
+Studying the results is an important part of our project and we need this provision to do this without interruption.
+If we find that something is wrong with the code during post-processing, Git's got our back!